MAY 31, 2022

 #18 Bosch

 Bosch has built Eclipse Ditto, a modular structure framework that is arguably the best solution for managing the state of digital copies.
 This solution builds a crucial bridge between real-world devices in the IIoT space and their virtual twins.
 Ditto helps devices communicate efficiently and directly over an API.
 The IoT devices can be connected via Eclipse Hono.
 It helps to interact with them uniformly regardless of the device communication protocol (HTTP, MQTT, and AMQP).
-Bosch pays extra attention to security and supports common authentication mechanisms like username/password, and X.509 client certificates in order to verify a device’s identity.
+Bosch pays extra attention to security and supports common authentication mechanisms like username/password and X.509 client certificates to verify a device’s identity.

 #19 NavVis

 NavVis creates digital indoor solutions based on either the technology using the API for the NavVis IndoorViewer or the NavVis Positioning SDK for the Navigation App.
 These products can be shared with a broader ecosystem or customized for individual indoor spaces.
 Their system works on scanning mechanisms, which allow for the creation of 360-degree immersive images and photorealistic point clouds.
-NavVis creates digital maps of a building and provides users with a digital companion in order to get around.
+NavVis creates the digital environment maps of a building and provides users with a digital companion to get around.

 #20 Simplifa